dbfannin/ngx-logger/docs/customising.md

  - INGXLoggerWriterService is used to write the log
  - INGXLoggerServerService is used to send the log to a server

+All thoses services are also extendable, this allows to be specific on the behavior you customise and keep all the other feature you don't want to change

 ### (example) Write the message to the sessionStorage instead of the console

 Code your writer :